BackBox Introduces Network Vulnerability Manager

-BackBox is the first and only network automation platform to help network superheroes both track and remediate network and security device vulnerabilities (CVEs and more) in a way that especially designed for network teams.
+The BackBox network cyber resilience platform helps network superheroes track and remediate network and security device vulnerabilities (CVEs and more) in a way especially designed for IT and security teams.

 Through 2026, more than 60% of threat detection, investigation, and response (TDIR) capabilities will leverage exposure management data to validate and prioritize detected threats, up from less than 5% today.
 (Gartner, December ’22)

-Now administrators can step away from their email, put down their spreadsheet trackers, and trust that the CVE and vulnerability information they’re presented with in BackBox relates to their network.
+Administrators can step away from their email, put down their spreadsheet trackers, and trust that the CVE and vulnerability information they see in BackBox relates to their network.

 The Closed Loop

-There are three key elements in the NVM closed-loop remediation of vulnerabilities:
+There are three key elements in BackBox’s closed-loop remediation of vulnerabilities:

 - Dynamic device inventory – inventory that’s kept up to date automatically.

-- Device modeling and risk scoring – a threat and vulnerability intelligence database that’s kept up to date automatically.
+- Device modeling and risk scoring – a threat and vulnerability intelligence database that’s updated automatically.

-- Remediation – taking inventory together with vulnerabilities and automating vulnerability patches so that networks are kept secure.
+- Remediation – taking inventory of vulnerabilities and automating vulnerability patches to keep networks secure.

 Dynamic Device Inventory

-There’s an automation job built-into BackBox to collect inventory.
-Each time this is run, the inventory in NVM is updated to reflect any adds, moves, and changes that occurred in the network since the last inventory.
+BackBox includes an automation job for collecting inventory.
+Each time this job is run, the inventory is updated to reflect any additions, moves, and changes in the network since the last inventory.

 This means that your actual network inventory is used and that the CVEs and other vulnerability risks presented relate exactly to your network.
 You’re not wasting time chasing down security alerts that aren’t relevant to your inventory.

-Any remediation that’s been done is automatically reflected in the next inventory, and propagated to NVM as a result minimizing manual tracking (and the potential for manual errors).
+Any remediation done is automatically reflected in the next inventory and propagated to BackBox due to minimizing manual tracking (and the potential for manual errors).

 Device Modeling and Risk Scoring

-CVEs and other vulnerability intelligence is collected, normalized, and modeled so that it can be consistently applied against the inventory collected in the previous step.
+CVEs and other vulnerability intelligence are collected, normalized, and modeled to be consistently applied against the inventory collected in the previous step.

-Pause for a second.
-Often, I hear our teams talking about “CVEs” as a synonym for “threat intelligence”.
-Let’s be clear.
-Other solutions will use the NIST NVD to gather CVE information and bring it into their product.
-That can be useful, though, not necessarily complete.
-With BackBox, we’re bringing in the CVE information AND other critical information from CISA, vendor websites, trade publications, and more.
-All of this is ingested and scored to help you understand the true vulnerability state of your network.
+Other solutions use the NIST NVD to gather CVE information and incorporate it into their products.
+This can be useful, though not necessarily complete.
+With BackBox, we ingest CVEs and other critical information from CISA, vendor websites, and more.
+We score this information to help you understand your network’s actual vulnerability state.

 Gartner suggests that security and risk management leaders responsible for vulnerability management apply quantification principles to allow for vulnerability management prioritization (Gartner subscription required).
-That’s what NVM does for network security administration.
+That’s what the vulnerability intelligence capabilities in BackBox do for network security administration.

-Risk scoring provides a method for quantifying the vulnerability state, while modeling the information helps us understand when vulnerabilities apply to a specific configuration.
+Risk scoring provides a method for quantifying the vulnerability state while modeling the information, which helps us understand when vulnerabilities apply to a specific configuration.

 Remediation

 Most vulnerability management systems are informational only.
-They tell you where you might be exposed.
-They lack the ability to do anything with the information presented.
+They tell you where you might be exposed, but they cannot do anything with the information presented—until now.

-Because NVM is built on our automation platform, we can remediate the fix as well as inform.
-And, with the BackBox approach to automation — where our Automation Library has over 3,000 automations built in — we have the breadth of expertise to automate the OS updates or configuration changes required to patch known vulnerabilities.
+Because our vulnerability intelligence capabilities are built on our platform, we can remediate the fix and inform.
+And, with the BackBox approach to automation—where our Automation Library has over 3,000 automations built-in—we have the breadth of expertise to automate the OS updates or configuration changes required to patch known vulnerabilities.

 Implementation